 Pause to refuel on flavour-packed stone fruit.
 Then there's Lake Hawea followed by Lake Wanaka, with its Instagrammable shoreline of poplars and willows.
 Over the Haast Pass to the town of Franz Josef, where, this afternoon you may choose to fly over Franz Josef Glacier/Ka Roimata o Hine Hukatere.
 (B/D) Stay: Scenic Hotel Franz Josef Glacier

 Swap snow for pounamu (native greenstone or jade) in Hokitika.
-Just when you thought your adventure couldn't get any better, you'll aboard the TranzAlpine train bound for Christchurch, through tunnels and over viaducts with panoramic views of snow-capped peaks, icy rivers, beech forests, gorges and river valleys.
+Just when you thought your adventure couldn't get any better, you'll board the TranzAlpine train bound for Christchurch, through tunnels and over viaducts with panoramic views of snow-capped peaks, icy rivers, beech forests, gorges and river valleys.
 (B/D) Stay: Ibis Hotel Christchurch

 New Zealand's South Island never fails to wow.
 We hope you find the words to describe this epic New Zealand tour to your family back home.
 (B)